Kange2014/ion-meta/README.md

 #### 3. Install deeparg and database

-For the first time to use ion-meta, pls. run below command with one test sample, which will help install the required deeparg and the database.
+For the first time to use ion-meta, pls. run below command with just one test sample, which will help install the required deeparg and the database.
 Subsequent runs with --use-conda will make use of the local environments without requiring internet access.
 This is because deeparg has a different running environment from ion-meta.

     $ snakemake --configfile /path/to/my_project/config.yaml --use-conda -j 10